How Much Does the Average Engagement Ring Cost?

 What goes into the average cost of engagement rings?

 Buying a diamond engagement ring seems like an easy process on the surface with set prices that depend on the carat weight of the stone.
 However, no two diamonds are the exact same, even if they’re the same carat weight — and that means no two diamond engagement rings are going to cost the exact same price.

 Diamond carat size does play a significant role in the average cost of engagement rings, but that’s only one of four factors, meaning that the price of a 2 carat diamond isn’t necessarily just twice the price of a 1 carat diamond.

-Cut, carat, color and clarity — known as the 4 Cs — all play an important role in how much a diamond costs.
-For example: Diamonds that are colorless and have few flaws (known as inclusions) will cost a lot less than a diamond with a yellow color and inclusions.
-Also, more intricate shapes (like round diamonds) tend to drive up the price because they require more labor and sacrifice more rough material than other easier-to-shape styles.
+Cut, carat, color, and clarity — known as the 4 Cs — all play an important role in how much a diamond costs.
+For example, diamonds that are colorless and have few flaws (known as inclusions) will cost a lot more than a diamond with a yellow color and inclusions.
+Also, more intricate shapes (like round diamonds) tend to drive up the price because they are higher in demand, require more labor, and sacrifice more rough material than other shape styles.

 Why you shouldn’t pay too much attention to the average cost of engagement rings

 Here’s the thing about the average cost of engagement rings: It’s only a number and some people pay way more — or way less — than $6,351.
 Though celebrity gossip magazines and reality television might make it seem like buying an engagement ring is a huge competition, it really isn’t.
 No two couples have the same priorities and desires — and you shouldn’t let what someone has (or doesn’t have) influence the ring you buy.